-Heavily destroyed by the WWII bombardments, Dresden is restoring its former glory little by little
+Heavily destroyed by the WWII bombardments, Dresden is restoring its former glory

 It was a turn of destiny that on our way to Berlin we decided to stop for a while in Dresden.
 Actually trying to avoid a stau( traffic jam) on the highway we took another road which changed our route completely. so willy-nilly we had to pass through Dresden.